Maritime Football League

 The Maritime Football League (MFL) is a men's Canadian football minor league in the Maritime Provinces of Canada.
 The season runs from April until the end of June.
 The league consists of former CFL, U Sports, and high school football players.

+The MFL plays by a modified version of Canadian football rules, following most Canadian conventions except for the number of downs; the MFL uses four downs, consistent with American play, as opposed to the three downs used elsewhere in Canada.
+The league does not use overtime unless necessary to decide a playoff bracket.

+MFL teams are not eligible for the Foster Memorial Trophy, which is ostensibly the Canadian national senior championship but in practice is limited to the leagues in Ontario and Alberta.